isabellaxue/ClassificationMovieReview/README.md

 The codes of the three methods we used are included in separate jupyter notebooks.
 Project report is included.

 Here is the presentation link: https://drive.google.com/file/d/1NM4aPVY9XBuNLcwU_SK_jd6kBXnt1aDF/view?usp=sharing

+The dataset we use is the Large Movie Review Dataset from Stanford University, which was compiled by Andrew Maas and can be found here: https://ai.stanford.edu/~amaas/data/sentiment/